nvaccess/nvda/projectDocs/issues/githubIssueTemplateExplanationAndExamples.md

 **Warning**: In all but exceptional circumstances we require one of these templates to be completed.
 Your issue will likely be closed if a template has not been followed.

-We currently have four templates:
+We currently have four templates (click to jump to the section):
 - For [feature requests](#feature-request-template)
 - For [bug reports](#bug-report-template)
 - For [special case issues](#special-case-issue-template) that cannot easily be categorised as either a bug report or a feature request